 The Audit and Risk Committee has reviewed the non-audit services provided by the independent auditors, KPMG LLP; is satisfied with the independence and objectivity of the independent auditors and has recommended to the Board that KPMG LLP be nominated for re-appointment at the forthcoming Annual General Meeting of the Company.

 Independent auditors

 The independent auditors, KPMG LLP, have expressed their willingness to accept re-appointment.

-On behalf of the directors
+On behalf of the Board of Directors

-NG WIN KONG DARYL Director SITOH YIH PIN Director
+NG WIN KONG DARYL Director ONG KAY ENG Director